 Will therapy really help?

-While there are no guarantees that therapy will work, the process can be very healing for many people.
-There are many factors involved in therapy, but I’ll work with you to choose the best approach based on your preferences, current research, and your needs, to maximize the effectiveness of our work together.
+Therapy can be healing for people on many levels.
+Whether you have specific challenges you’d like to address, or you simply need a safe place to explore your feelings and celebrate your wins, therapy is and effective tool.
+I’ll work with you to choose the best approach based on your preferences, current research, and your needs, to maximize the effectiveness of our work together.
 Though it can be hard to take the initial step toward change, not taking the chance isn’t likely to lead to change either.
 I’ll help you develop a plan that you can feel confident about while giving you guidance throughout the process.

 What’s different about your approach to therapy?

 The therapy relationship is completely unique.
 It involves a level of trust, openness, and vulnerability not found in other helping relationships.
 Recognizing this, I come to the therapy relationship with authenticity, compassion, and transparency.
 I believe in honesty and the “what you see, is what you get” approach.
 While I bring tools to the table to help address your concerns, I value you as the expert in your life, giving you the control over the therapy process.

 Since therapy is individualized for each person, the length of time can vary from person to person.
 I encourage open discussion throughout the process regarding both of our perspectives on your progress and preferences moving forward.

 Absolutely!
 Confidentiality is the cornerstone of the counseling process.
 There are some exceptions, which we discuss in treatment, but they can be summarized as follows: